noahehall/theBookOfNoah/architecture/interface-oriented-design.md

   - interface
     - applies to a set of method signatures (names and parameter lists)
     - a set of funtions that apply to a common concept, such as a set of functions that operate on a file
+    - implementers of an interface are required to provide all the methods of the interface
+  - cohesion
+    - how closely one thing relates to another one
+  - coupling
+    - measures how one module depends on the implementation of another module
+    - tight coupling
+      - a method that depends uon the internal implementation of a class is tightly coupled to that class
+        - if the implementation changes, then you have to alter the method
+        - this leads to brittle systems that are hard to extend and maintain
+    - loose coupling
+      - allows you to vary the implementatino of the called interface without having to hcange the code that calls it

 # best practices
+## measuring interfaces
+  - minimal vs complete interfaces
+    - minimal/sufficient interface has just the methods that a caller needs to perform their work case
+      - easier to implement and test with fewer methods
+      - however user must code their particuar functionality and may wind up with duplicated code for same functionality
+    - complete interface has more methods  than required to perform  their work
+      - user has all needed methods
+      - may be harder to understand an interface with numerous methods
+  - simplicity vs complexity
+    - simple interfaces do not allow for customizations or indepth configuration
+      - easier for the user to perform common functions
+      - variations must be coded as new methods
+    - complex interfaces give maximum capabilities to the user
+      - users have flexibility to do it their way
+      - may be harder for users to understand

 ## 3 laws of an interface
   - law 1 - an interfaces implementation shall do what its methods says it does
       - the name of a method should correspond to the operations that the implementation actually performs